Our Mission and Vision

 Congratulations to the 2023 Bread & Roses Award recipients!
 Thank you for everything you do to move our union forward!

 Know a woman who is making a difference in our union?
-Nominate her for a 2024 Bread and Roses Award!
-The nomination form will be available soon.
+Nominate her for a 2025 Bread and Roses Award!
+Fill out the nomination form.

 Prairie School for Union Women (PSUW)

 PSUW is generally an annual four-day summer program hosted by the Saskatchewan Federation of Labour (SFL) to develop women’s personal and leadership skills, building solidarity among women workers.
 Each year, the SGEU Women's Committee requests budget to sponsor 4-6 women to attend the event.
-Applications open in March of each year.
+Applications open at the beginning of each year.

 Sisters in Spirit